macote/Winook/README.md

   - Winook can be used as a telemetry inspection tool.
 - Other Uses
   - Please share how you use Winook!

-## Limitation
-- This library doesn't work with UWP (Windows Store) apps like Windows 10's Calculator.

 # Installation